dCache/dcache/docs/TheBook/src/main/markdown/config-PoolManager.md

 This pool selection algorithm selects a pool randomly from the set of available pools.

 **lru**:
-This pool selection algorithm selects the pool that has not been used the longest.
+This pool selection algorithm selects the "least recently used" pool, i.e. the one that has not been used the longest.

 **wass**:
 This pool selection algorithm selects pools randomly weighted by available space, while incorporating age and amount of garbage collectible files and information about load.

 This is the partition type of the default partition.
-See [How to Pick a Pool](https://www.dcache.org/articles/wass.html) for more details.

 Commands related to dCache partitioning: